High Tide Advisors

 Most cybersecurity startups are founded by brilliant engineers, security researchers, and technical experts who understand threats, vulnerabilities, and defensive technologies at a deep level.
 But building great security technology and building a great security business require fundamentally different skill sets.
 The gap between these two capabilities is where most cybersecurity companies struggle.

-The Seven Critical Go-to-Market Challenges Facing Cybersecurity Founders
+The 6 Critical Go-to-Market Challenges Facing Cybersecurity Founders

 1. Message Confusion: Security Features vs. Business Value

 The Problem: Technical founders naturally gravitate toward explaining how their technology works rather than why it matters to a CISO's business.
-Your website describes algorithms, detection techniques, and architectural approaches—but CISOs care about reducing risk, passing audits, and justifying security spend to the CFO.
+Your website describes algorithms, detection techniques, and architectural approaches—but security buyers, especially CISOs care about reducing risk, efficiency gains, and justifying security spend to a board and reporting on their progress.

 The Reality: Security buyers aren't buying technology features.
 They're buying business outcomes: faster incident response, reduced compliance costs, fewer breaches, or improved security team productivity.
 When your messaging focuses on technical capabilities instead of quantified business value, you lose buyers before the first conversation.